About: The Social Democracy Pages

 Section II: Moral Clarity, Realism & the Democratic Ideal-

-SDP-Ideals is an affirmation of tested neoconservative assumptions and approaches in foreign policy.
+SDP-Ideals affirms tested, neoconservative, assumptions and approaches to foreign policy.

 Section III: Democracy & Pax Americana- (1947 onward)

-SDP-Pax Americana stresses continuity in foreign policy from the Cold War Era to the Age of Jihad.
-Neoconservative approaches to foreign policy are detailed, for the most part, throughout the 2003-2011 Iraq War.
+SDP-Pax Americana stresses continuity in foreign affairs from the Cold War Era to the Age of Jihad.
+Neoconservative approaches are typified, for the most part, through Allied efforts in the Iraq and Afghanistan.

 Section IV: After Modernism-

-SDP-After Modernism is a call to civic awareness, through valued based reflection, that is, moral universalist prescriptions for a postmodernist Age.
+SDP-After Modernism is a call to civic awareness, through values based reflection.
 SDP-After Modernism maintains the moral agency of the individual in a society that seems increasingly perplexed by this assertion.
 Organized religion, from a view of separation of church and state, is promoted as a model for moral development.